A drug company needs a highly competitive pharmaceutical sales representative to cover new territory.

 - Monitored market trends and new information on products

-How do you make your resume for a pharmaceutical sales rep stronger?
+How do you make your resume better?
 Hiring managers want candidates with the experience and stamina needed to take on a fast-track career.

 You must be a self-starter with a strong work ethic.
 You won’t have a boss telling you what to do every day.
 It’s up to you to manage your territory and product results.